TomArcher/technical-blog/content/posts/ptow-integer-division-and-modulus/index.md

 print(17 % 5)    # 2

-It’s the tool you reach for when you want to peel off the last digits.
+It's the tool you reach for when you want to peel off the last digits.

 ---